Catamenial Pneumothorax and Endometriosis

 In November 2006, just 30 days after Lori's nephrectomy, our healthy mom of 61 was diagnosed with cloacogenic carcinoma, a rare and aggressive form of anal cancer.
 After receiving a clear routine colonoscopy exam just three months prior, she began to experience symptoms of an obstructed bowel, which her physician promptly diagnosed as irritable bowel syndrome (IBS).
 Eventually the pain worsened, sending her to the emergency room.
 A non-operable rectal tumor causing a bowel obstruction was discovered and an emergency colostomy was performed (re-routing of the bowel).

-Struggling through this journey with mom was incredibly painful and emotionally exhausting.
-We now know how she felt watching us go through CPT; wanting to stop the suffering and being helpless to do much about it.
-Had we not had our strong faith in the Sovereignty of God, we would have fallen to pieces long ago.
-Although we begged Him for her healing, he chose not to heal her here.
-While this was not the outcome we had prayed for, His intervention was clearly demonstrated in many other ways by providing emotional, financial and logistical resources just when we needed them.
+Had we not had our strong faith in the sovereignty of God, we would have fallen to pieces long ago.
+Although we begged him for her healing, he chose not to heal her here.
+While this was not the outcome we had prayed for, his intervention was clearly demonstrated in many other ways by providing emotional, financial and logistical resources just when we needed them.
 Knowing we are held by God, gave us strength to accompany mom through her ordeal and continues to give us strength as we face our futures without her.

 Although the loss is great, we look forward to the day when we will see her again, and we are comforted to know that she is finally free, safe and whole.
 Life can be incredibly hard, but God is faithful.